joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

   improve performance of particular queries on a table.
 -->

-In this post, we will discuss indexising in SQL which is a caching mechanism that is often necessary to obtain acceptable read performance on a database.
+In this post, I will discuss indexing in SQL.
+Indexing is a caching mechanism that is often necessary to obtain acceptable read performance on a database.